Dionysusnu/lua-to-ts/README.md

 - Arrow functions (generated from anonymous functions in Lua) do not render their return types.
 This seems to be a bug with swc's emitter.
 - The text inside "failed to convert" error calls may currently be wrong due to a [full_moon bug](https://github.com/Kampfkarren/full-moon/issues/161)
 - All variable declarations are `let`, regardless of redeclarations.
 Use eslint's `prefer-const` rule.
+- Type annotations from `for a: number in b do` are preserved, but disallowed by TS.
+They do parse correctly, but throw an error.
+Generally, these are unnecessary and can just be removed, but they are transformed for the sake of completeness.

 ### Unsupported features
 - Lua multiple assignments (`a, b = 1, 2`)